dlecan/dlecan.github.com/source/_posts/2012-07-03-Octopress-continous-integration.markdown

 That's it!
 Just replace `git@github.com:dlecan/dlecan.github.com.git` by your Git repository.

 This blog is also built thanks to Cloudbees :) {% img right http://web-static-cloudfront.s3.amazonaws.com/images/badges/BuiltOnDEV.png %}

+See it in action on this [Cloudbees Jenkins instance](https://play-war.ci.cloudbees.com/job/blog.dlecan.com/).